2nd Guards Motor Rifle Division: 1st Guards Tank 'Chertkovsky' Regiment

 From January 1992 until 2009, the 1st Guards Tank Chertkovsky Regiment was part of the 2nd Tamanskaya Guards Motor Rifle Division.
 During the reforms of Defence Minister Anatoly Serdyukov, the 1st Guards Tank Regiment along with the Taman Division was disbanded.

 In 2020, the 1st Guards Tank Chertkovsky Regiment (formed late 2016) was planned to be one of the first units to be equipped with the new T-14 Armata main battle tank from Uralvagonzavod.
 As of February 2022, the unit is equipped with the T-72B3.

 The 1st Guards Tank Chertkovsky Regiment has always been at the point of the spear taking on the most difficult situations.
 Many officers from the Chertkovsky Regiment subsequently take top positions in the Ministry of Defence.

 The commander of the 1st Tank Platoon of the 5th Tank Company of the regiment's 2nd Tank Battalion was tried and sentenced in absentia to 11 years imprisonment by a Ukrainian court for the shelling of the city hospital in Trostianets, Sumy Oblast.

 In November 2024 it was reported that the 1st Guards Tank Regiment was operating near the village of Kruhliakivka in the Kharkiv Oblast.

 In popular culture

 In Tom Clancy's 1986 novel Red Storm Rising, the division offers token resistance to a coup d'état by the Soviet Army and the KGB against the Politburo.

 In Frederick Forsyth's 1996 novel Icon (novel), the tank division prevents success of a coup d'état by the main antagonist.

+This division is featured as a playable division in the 2024 RTS game Warno as part of the Nemesis 4 DLC.